 What is the difference between laundry and dry cleaning?
 Many people do not understand the difference between dry cleaning and laundry cleaning, and most of them are very confused about the method of cleaning they are going to use between the two.

-Both methods of cleaning are useful, but there are times when using one of the ways that may damage your garment, if not making it look unpleasant.
-So, here are few differences between the two methods of cleaning; laundry and dry cleaning.
+Both methods of cleaning are useful, but there are times when using one of the ways may damage your garment, if not make it look unpleasant.
+So, here are a few differences between the two methods of cleaning; laundry and dry cleaning.

 1. Basic difference